 Each “wet room” will also have a boost switch to temporarily ramp up the extract when needed.
 The system works most effectively when left running with windows closed but there is nothing to stop homeowners opening windows on summer days.

 Air to water heat pumps (AWHPs) absorb heat from the outside air to heat your home and hot water.
-The air inside your home isn’t released until the heat is retained from it so that energy isn’t wasted when the MVHR releases the air.

 These incredibly efficient heat pumps can still extract heat when air temperatures are as low as -15°C. This means they can work far more efficiently at low temps than a standard boiler system would.
 An air-to-water system distributes heat via specialised, designer radiators.